MatiWK/Reverse-Characters/README.md

 # Reverse-Characters

-A console programme in C# that allows you to reverse characters of a single word
+A console programme in C# that rewrites given sentence in reversed order.